9 votes

 Journal with Witch - It's about a novelist in her mid-thirties, Makio Koudai.
 A neurodivergent, introverted woman who balances her need for solace with a warm support network of close friends,...

 Journal with Witch - It's about a novelist in her mid-thirties, Makio Koudai.
 A neurodivergent, introverted woman who balances her need for solace with a warm support network of close friends, Makio is not the most traditional, and was never really understood by her mother and older sister.
+Avoiding the friction that characterized much of her late childhood, Makio has spent the majority of her adult life comfortably estranged from her family.

 When Makio's sister dies in a car accident, her 15 year old niece Asa is left stunned and orphaned.
 Not wanting to see the girl passed around from one extended relative to the next, she decides to take Asa in.
-Now, Makio must adjust not only to living with someone else, but someone young, impressionable, and in the midst of a somewhat relatable, muted grief.
+Now, Makio must adjust not only to living with someone else, but someone young, extroverted, impressionable, and in the midst of a somewhat relatable, muted grief.

 There's no violence in this show, no shouting drama.
 It's a quiet, contemplative, heartwarming piece about how the pain and confusion of self-discovery is often juxtaposed with the joy and beauty of the small, everyday things in life.
 There's no moral lesson, per se, just a collection of character studies that play out like a diary written in a foreign land (ikoku nikki).